Pinpoint Review 2026: Pros, Cons, Features & Pricing

 Integrations

-You can plug Pinpoint into popular tools like Slack, LinkedIn, and Microsoft Teams, so your hiring updates, sourcing, and collaboration stay connected.
+Pinpoint offers hundreds of native integration options, including for popular tools like Slack, LinkedIn, Indeed, BambooHR, Rippling, Checkr, JotForm, myInterview, DocuSign, and Microsoft Teams, so your hiring updates, sourcing, and collaboration stay connected.
+They also have an Open API for custom connections.

 Value for Money